sakshay2318/Brute-Force-Attack-Detection-Using-Machine-Learning/README.md

 # Brute-Force-Attack-Detection-Using-Deep-Learning

-This repository contains a deep learning model designed to detect brute force attacks.
-The project aims to leverage the power of deep learning to analyze network traffic patterns and identify potential brute force attacks in real-time.
+This repository contains a unsupervised machine learning algorithm designed to detect brute force attacks.
+The project aims to leverage the power of unsupervised machine learning algorithm to analyze network traffic patterns and identify potential brute force attacks in real-time.

 ## Overview

 The primary goal of this project is to develop a robust and efficient system capable of identifying brute force attacks on network systems.
-By utilizing deep learning techniques, we aim to enhance the accuracy and speed of attack detection, thereby improving overall network security.
+By utilizing unsupervised machine learning algorithm techniques, we aim to enhance the accuracy and speed of attack detection, thereby improving overall network security.

+When an abnormality is detected, the model sends an alert, allowing the administrator to take appropriate action.
+The administrator can block the attacker's IP address, making it a reliable option for real-world brute-force attack detection.

+## Key Files

+### Python Files

+- `keys.py`: Contains the twilio keys used for alert messaging mechanism.
+- `main.py`: The main script that runs the unsupervised machine learning algorithm for detecting brute force attacks.

+### CSV Files

+- `train.csv`: Contains training data for the nsupervised machine learning model.
+- `test.csv`: Contains test data to evaluate the performance of the trained model.
+-
 ## Installation

 To get started with the project, follow these steps: